Acuant/JavascriptWebSDKV11/SimpleHTMLApp/README.md

 1. Start live capture camera.

-		AcuantCameraUI.start(cameraCallback, (error) => {
-			//constraint error or camera not supported
-			//show manual capture
-		}, options)
+		AcuantCameraUI.start(
+			cameraCallback, //shown above
+			(error, code) => {}, //error will be more specific, while the code broader.
+See current list of codes below.
+Please handle different or null codes, though they are not expected to occur. options //shown above
+		)

+		codes = [
+			AcuantJavascriptWebSdk.START_FAIL_CODE, //This means the camera failed to start either because it is not supported or because the user declined permission.
+			AcuantJavascriptWebSdk.REPEAT_FAIL_CODE, //This means Live Capture was called after an error with Live Capture already occurred.
+Important: When this happens, the user is directed to Manual Capture.
+Use this error callback to set up your display as you would for a user in Manual Capture.
+			AcuantJavascriptWebSdk.SEQUENCE_BREAK_CODE //This can happen on iOS 15 due to a GPU Highwater failure.
+See known issues for more information.
+		]

+	**Note**: For all full captures, in the event of an error, direct the user to manual capture (detailed in the next section).

 1. End Camera.

 		AcuantCameraUI.end();

 	**Note**: Once AcuantCameraUI onCaptured is called, the end API is internally executed.

-If you are not using AcuantCameraUI and you wish to use your own live capture UI, you can call AcuantCamera directly to utilize document detection, frame analysis, and auto capture (see [Use Your Own Custom Live Capture UI](#use-your-own-custom-live-capture-ui)).
+If you are not using AcuantCamerUI, and you want to use your own live capture UI, you can call AcuantCamera directly to use document detection, frame analysis, and auto capture (see [Use Your Own Custom Live Capture UI](#use-your-own-custom-live-capture-ui)).

 ----------

 ## AcuantCamera

-**Prerequisite:**
-	Initialize Acuant Worker (see [Initialize and Start Web Worker](#initialize-and-start-web-worker)).
+**Prerequisite:** Initialize the SDK (see [Initialize and Start the SDK](#initialize-and-start-the-sdk)).

 ### Start Manual Capture

 - This camera is used for manual capture.
 It opens the device's native camera app, which is useful when WebRTC is not available.
 Unlike AcuantCameraUI, it does not provide frame analysis or document detection.
 It does process the image after capture.

+**Note:** Launching Live Capture after a Live Capture error directs users to Manual Capture.
+For best practice, do not rely on this behavior, and send users to Manual Capture from within your implementation.

 1. Start manual capture.
 For more information on the processed image returned via **onCropped**, see [Image from AcuantCameraUI and AcuantCamera](#image-from-acuantcameraui-and-acuantcamera).